How to Migrate Outlook PST to Office 365 (Microsoft 365)?

 Methods to Migrate Outlook PST Files to Office 365

-There are four different ways to migrate Outlook PST files to Microsoft 365.
-Depending on the number of Outlook PST files you need to upload or migrate to Microsoft 365, you may choose any of the following methods:
+Below, we have mentioned different methods to migrate Outlook PST files to Microsoft 365.
+Depending on the number of Outlook PST files you need to migrate to Microsoft 365, you can choose any of the methods.

 Step 1: Assign Roles

-• Log in to the Exchange Admin Center and click Roles > Admin Roles.
-Next, search and click ‘import export.’
+• Log in to Office 365 using any web browser.
+Open the Exchange Admin Center and click Roles > Admin Roles.

 • Click Add under the Assigned tab and choose the user you want to assign the role for importing the Outlook PST file.

-• Search and select users and click Add.
+• Search and select the user and click Add.

 To create an Outlook PST to Office 365 import job for uploading PST files to Azure Storage, follow these steps: